Symmetry-required Orbital Selectivity in Monolayer FeSe: Methods

-\textit{{\red Acknowledgements.--}} We thank Brian M. Andersen, Rafael Fernandes and Jian Wang for useful discussions.
+We thank Brian M. Andersen, Rafael Fernandes and Jian Wang for useful discussions.
 Work at UWM and WVU was supported by National Science Foundation Grant No.\ DMREF 2323857 and No.\ DMREF 2323858.
-M.R. and Y.Y. acknowledge support from the Simons Foundation grant SFI-MPS-NFS-00006741-02.
+M.R. acknowledges support from the Simons Foundation grant SFI-MPS-NFS-00006741-02.
+D.F.A. and Y. Y. were also supported by the U.S. Department of Energy, Office of Basic Energy Sciences, Division of Materials Sciences and Engineering under Award No. DE-SC0021971 for symmetry-based calculations.